 LOS ANGELES – Last night, Rep. Karen Bass (D-Calif.) held a Congressional Conversation to hear the thoughts and concerns of constituents living in South Los Angeles.
 The event was well attended, with over 250 constituents in the audience at Mt.
 Tabor Missionary Baptist Church.

 “Now more than ever, it’s important to be vigilant and keep elected officials accountable,” Rep. Bass said.
 “These forums give me the opportunity to not only report back on what has been happening in Washington, but to also hear about how I can better serve my community.
 Thank you to Pastor Brown and the rest of the Mt.

-WASHINGTON – Today, Rep. Karen Bass (D-Calif.) issued the following statement on the passage of Trumpcare in the House of Representatives.
+LOS ANGELES – Today, Rep. Karen Bass (D-Calif.) released the following statement regarding the death of Gemmel Moore.

 "I’m stunned by the news of Gemmel’s death and the tragic and sad circumstances surrounding it.
 Nine years ago, I received a $250.00 contribution from Edward Buck.
 I do not know him, but what I am hearing and reading about his conduct with Gemmel is deeply disturbing.
 If there are other victims, they should come forward immediately.

 LOS ANGELES – Today, Rep. Karen Bass (D-Calif.), top Democrat on the House Subcommittee on Africa, released the following after the capital of Sierra Leone was hit by heavy rain, followed by an unprecedented mud-slide and massive flooding, resulting in hundreds dead and many more missing.